 We can’t make these awakening experiences happen through our own will, even though we can seek them out.
 We can only enter the necessary conditions within which they have the possibility to occur.
 When these moments outside of time do happen, we are typically surprised by their occurrence.
 Over and over again, we discover ourselves to be filled with grace and gratitude.

-In order to allow this boon of mystical enchantment to take place in our hearts, we practice surrendering control, open up to the unfolding of mystery, and say yes to what comes.
-Our spiritual center of gravity turns towards the unknown, and even the unknowable.
+In order to allow this boon of enchantment to take place in our hearts, we practice surrendering control of our lives and we open up to the unfolding of mystery.
+We say yes to what comes.
+Our spiritual center of gravity keeps on turning towards the unknown, and even towards the unknowable.

-As we enter into the realm of mystery, we feel carried by the spirit of adventure.
-We accept that we cannot know the outcome of hero journeys in advance, nor can we attach ourselves to expectations or desired outcomes.
+Whenever we enter the realm of mystery, we feel carried by the spirit of adventure.
+We accept that we cannot know the outcome of our journey in advance, nor can we attach ourselves to expectations or desired outcomes.

-When we journey in this way, we invariably enter the reality of mythic adventures and ordeals.
-Through our lived experiences, we are destined to feel our lives being pulled downward and taken inward; then we feel our lives directed forward and outward once again, like Jonah from the belly of the whale.
+When we say ‘yes’ to our journey, we accept that we will invariably enter the reality of adventures and ordeals, often finding one within the other.
+Through our lived experiences, we are destined to feel our lives at times being pulled downward and taken inward.
+At other times, we feel our lives catapulted forward and outward once again, like Jonah from the belly of the whale.

-Ultimately, by going through these adventures that move us beyond our usual selves, we discover something about how the ‘zeal of eternity’ wishes to embody us, expressing itself through our unique personality and circumstance.
+Ultimately, by going through the adventures and ordeals that move us beyond our usual selves, we discover something about how the ‘zeal of eternity’ wishes to embody us, expressing itself through our unique personality and circumstance.
 This is the discovery of the boon, the vital and meaningful inner life that awaits us at the core of our very being.